Behind the Scenes at Waldorf

 Teachers and students worry about the quality of Waldorf education.

-Shakespeare’s characters are real and alive in the spirit realm.
+Shakespeare’s characters are alive in the spirit realm.

 Don’t justify or explain yourself to the students: